 With more people using public transport than ever before, understanding how to keep yourself and others safe when travelling by bus, train and light rail is extremely important.
 Injuries caused in and around these large vehicles can be completely life altering.
-If an accident did occur leaving you unable to complete the everyday tasks that you used to or even go to work, would you know what to do?
+If an accident did occur leaving you unable to complete everyday tasks or even go to work, would you know what to do?

 When can you make a public transport accident claim?